 Filkins in Fairport was the theme of the Perinton Historical Society’s 37th Annual House Tour, that took place from 1 to 5 p.m. on Sunday, October 1, 2017.

-Just around the corner from Filkins Street and still in this charming area of the village is The Inn on Church, Fairport’s newest B&B at 11 West Church Street.
-This lovely, old, beautifully renovated building will be open for touring and will also host a reception with informative exhibits about George S. Filkins and the Inn itself.
+Just around the corner from Filkins Street, and still in this charming area of the village, is The Inn on Church, Fairport’s newest B & B at 11 West Church Street.
+This lovely, old, beautifully renovated building was open for touring, and will also host a reception with informative exhibits about George S. Filkins and the Inn itself.

 Tickets for the House Tour were available for sale at the Perinton Historical Museum on 18 Perrin Street, the Fairport Library, and Perinton Town and Fairport Village offices beginning September 18.

 Society members received their tickets in the mail.

 If you have not joined the PHS as yet, go to the Membership page and either download the PDF form or pay online.

 For more information on the houses on the 2017 tour:

 14 Filkins Street

 This circa 1870 home is a classic vernacular L-shaped gable style from the late 19th century.
 It is two-story with a front gable and side porch.
 Doric columns support the porch.
 Windows are two over two double-hung.

-Past owners included Dr. Samuel Ellers Putnam (1855-1915), a veterinarian who practiced in Fairport for 28 years, and George Goodrich, who was a firefighter for 55 years, including 32 years as chief from 1923-55; he worked to raise money to build the fire hall adjacent to Village Hall; also served as Fairport School tax collector; on Consolidated health board; and as a town of Perinton Welfare Officer.
+Past owners included Dr. Samuel Ellers Putnam (1855-1915), a veterinarian who practiced in Fairport for 28 years, and George Goodrich, who was a firefighter for 55 years, including 32 years as chief, from 1923-55.
+He worked to raise money to build the fire hall adjacent to the Village Hall.
+He also served as Fairport School Tax Collector, on Consolidated Health Board, and as a Town of Perinton Welfare Officer.

 27 Filkins Street